sys4/tlsrpt-reporter/docker/DOCKER.md

 The Container uses two volumes.
 One with the socket and a second one persist the database files.

+The following environment variables are relevant:

+* `TLSRPT_COLLECTD_DAILY_ROLLOVER_SCRIPT`

+  default: `<empty>`

+  Set a scriptname to transfer the collectd database to an other host running a central `tlsrpt-reportd`-instance.
+The Container provides `/usr/local/bin/daily_rollover_script` to do the transfer using `curl`.
+See ... for details.

 ## Running the reportd

 This mode is active if ENV[MODE] is set to `reportd`.